Becoming Age-friendly

-The New Brunswick Age-Friendly Recognition Program recognizes success and encourages communities and municipalities to take sustainable action towards becoming Age-Friendly through four simple steps based on the World Health Organization framework.
+The New Brunswick Age-Friendly Recognition Program recognizes success and encourages communities and municipalities to take sustainable action towards becoming an age-friendly community.
+These five steps are based on the World Health Organization framework and backed by the Public Health Agency of Canada.

 Step One